 Shots & Squats, Vigiland (horrible song but great to dance to)

-How do you think Locker Room Talk can help international student-athletes?
+LRT Sports: How do you think LRT Sports can help international student-athletes?

 Reading real and honest advice and experiences will help International student-athletes get a more rounded idea of what it is like to make this huge, exciting, but probably pretty daunting decision.
 Experiences of international student-athletes differ greatly and it is really important to understand the good, the bad, and the ugly.